Niacin

 Food with niacin

 Vitamin B3 can be produced independently by the body from the amino acid “tryptophane”.
-However, to cover you and your children’s daily requirements, you should also take vitamin B3 in your diet.
-People who eat a balanced diet and comparatively healthy lives can cover their daily requirements relatively easily.
+However, to cover your and your children’s daily requirements, you should also take vitamin B3 in your diet.
+People who eat a balanced diet and therefore lead a relatively healthy life can cover their daily requirements relatively easily.

-Niacin is relatively resistant to heat for prolonged storage compared to other vitamins.
-However, it is water-soluble, which is why a certain proportion of it passes from foods into water during cooking, e.g. with vegetables.
-Many foods contain niacin; however, your body can process vitamin B3 from animal food much better than from plants.
-Furthermore, the niacin content of animal products is usually higher.
+Compared to other vitamins, niacin is relatively resistant to heat or prolonged storage.
+However, it is water-soluble, which is why a certain amount is released into the water when vegetables are cooked, for example.
+Many foods contain niacin.
+However, your body can process vitamin B3 from animal foods much better than from plant sources.
+In addition, the concentration of niacin is usually higher in animal foods.

 Food | Niacin per 100 g |